Muscles of the hip joint are those muscles that cause movement in the hip. The muscles of the hip consist of four main groups.

 Both muscles lie beneath the superficial and largest of the posterior thigh muscles, the gluteus maximus.

-Gluteus Minimus originates from outer surface of the ilium beneath the gluteus medius
+Gluteus Minimus originates from the outer surface of the ilium beneath the gluteus medius

 Greater trochanter of the femur